Priyanshujindal/ChatAssistant.ai/README.md

 - **New Chat**: Click "+ New Chat" to start fresh conversations

 ### **Dark Mode**
-- Click the sun/moon toggle in the header
+- Click the floating button at the top right (🌙/☀️ + label)
 - Your preference is automatically saved
 - Works across all browsers and devices